J4nn1K/fanuc-stream-motion/README.md

-# fanuc-stream-motion
+# Fanuc Stream Motion

+The Stream Motion function (J519) allows an external device to control a robot’s motion by sending UDP packets through the Ethernet connection between the external device.
+The robot moves to the commanded position after a very short delay.

-Software to control Fanuc manipulators via Stream Motion function (J519).
+This repository includes software to control Fanuc manipulators via the Stream Motion function.

+For more information on the protocol please refer to Fanuc's offical documentation.